JanHalozan/iTunesConnectAnalytics/README.md

 A nodejs module wrapping the iTunes Connect Analytics API.
 Allows retrieving data available under the `App Analytics` section of iTunes Connect.

 Original idea taken from [node-itunesconnect](https://github.com/stoprocent/node-itunesconnect).
+But that one only fetches `Sales  & Reports` which are outdated and contain a lot less info.

 ## Installation